robotpy/pyfrc/docs/testing.rst

 Unit testing robot code
 =======================

-.. warning:: Currently unit testing is broken for pyfrc 2015, it will be fixed very soon.

 pyfrc supports testing robot code using the py.test python testing tool.
 To run the unit tests for your robot, just run your robot.py with the following
 arguments: